Last updated in September 2016

 In 2015, German imports from Jamaica were worth EUR 38.8 million and German exports to Jamaica EUR 38.3 million (both figures are taken from the DESTATIS ranking of Germany’s foreign trading partners for 2015).
 This means that the balance of trade is more in equilibrium than in previous years.

 According to Jamaica Tourist Board figures, 20,528 German tourists visited Jamaica in 2015, a slight decline compared with the previous year.
 Germany remains in fourth place among the countries of origin.

 German direct investment in Jamaica is negligible, though there is indirect German participation in hotel projects involving substantial investments in the country.The German-Jamaican investment promotion and protection agreement entered into force on 29 May 1996.

 Culture and education

-With financial support from the Federal Foreign Office, the Jamaican-German Society, which was founded in 1966, offers German language courses leading to a diploma recognized by the Goethe Institute.
-It also provides support to the German Embassy in organizing cultural events.
+With financial support from the Federal Foreign Office, the Jamaican-German Society, which was founded in 1966, offers German language courses leading to a diploma recognised by the Goethe Institute.
+It also provides support to the German Embassy in organising cultural events.

-Some Jamaican candidates succeed in obtaining scholarships from the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation.
+Jamaican undergraduate and postgraduate students study at German universities on German Academic Exchange Service (DAAD) and Alexander von Humboldt Foundation scholarships.
 There is keen interest in cooperation with German universities and universities of applied sciences.